 Let's compare this model to the others in the family.

-Collectibility and Market Trends
+Collectibility and Value Trends

 The 964 used to be the overlooked middle child.
 Not anymore.